imthenachoman/How-To-Secure-A-Linux-Server/README.md

 ### Important Note Before You Make SSH Changes

 It is highly advised you keep a 2nd terminal open to your server **before you make and apply SSH configuration changes**.
-This way if you lock yourself out of your 1st terminal session, you still have one sesssion connected so you can fix it.
+This way if you lock yourself out of your 1st terminal session, you still have one session connected so you can fix it.

 Thank you to [Sonnenbrand](https://github.com/Sonnenbrand) for this [idea](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/issues/56).